Home | BaltimoreBrew.com

 Above: Under fire for a $500,000 book deal with UMMS, made while she was a board member there, Mayor Catherine Pugh said in phone interviews today that she “did everything right.”
 (Fern Shen)

-After all her disparaging remarks about it in recent days, it was pretty clear what Mayor Catherine Pugh was going to do with the bill to raise Baltimore’s minimum wage to $15:
+After all her disparaging remarks in recent days, it was pretty clear what Mayor Catherine Pugh was going to do with the bill to raise Baltimore’s minimum wage to $15:

-The only question was how would she frame the decision, considering her clear campaign promise a year ago to sign the bill.
+The only question was how would she frame the decision, considering her prominent campaign promise a year ago to sign the bill.

-It was the first question she was asked during today’s brief news conference to announce her planned veto.
+It was the first question she was asked during a brief news conference to announce her veto.

-At the time she made the campaign pledge, Pugh said to a group of reporters, “I wasn’t aware I was going to have to come up with the money to fix up our school system.
+At the time she made the campaign pledge, Pugh told reporters today, “I wasn’t aware I was going to have to come up with the money to fix up our school system.
 Nor was I aware of the fact that I would walk in the door and I’ve got a DOJ federal contract that I have to deal with that’s on my desk, a consent decree.
 We don’t know at this point what that cost is going to be.”

 But what about her statements in interviews and written answers in candidate questionnaires unequivocally promising to sign a $15 minimum wage bill?